 Back to school this fall looks very different for teachers, students, and parents alike.
 Whether learning is in person, online, or a combination of both, back to school preparation presents new challenges for us all.
 For our family, focusing on adapting our eco-friendly values to this time has been a great way to put a positive spin on the new reality.
 For us, this looks like incorporating more reusables into our routine, stressing the importance of sharing with your community, and staying committed to green living wherever possible.

 A common refrain is that a low waste lifestyle with kids is too hard, but says who?
 It doesn’t have to be that way!
-Remember that you set the expectations for your child(ren), no matter where you start this journey.
-The role of every parent is to raise their children to be aware of their actions […]
+Check out these 10 tips for how to go zero waste with kids.

 For a variety of reasons, we opted for in-person learning (with the caveat that choosing at all is privilege).
 Easing back into the school year this fall may seem impossible with all the uncertainty, but giving kids a sense of agency and control goes a long way!
 If wearing non-medical masks is part of returning to the classroom, you can help normalize it by discussing all the big feelings, the reasons for doing it, and use it as an opportunity for your kids to demonstrate responsibility.
 Avoid waste by investing in a few inexpensive, reusable non-medical masks.
 Let your kids choose their patterns, picking a few great ones that they are excited to wear.